microsoft/health-architectures/Postman/README.md

 - `fhirurl` - FHIR-Proxy endpoint appended with `/fhir` - e.g. https://<fhir_proxy_app_name>.azurehealthcareapis.com/fhir
 - `resource` - Application (client) ID in the AAD application registration for FHIR-Proxy

 Populate the above parameter values in your `fhir-proxy` Postman environment.
 Leave `bearerToken` blank.
-Make sure to click `Save` to save the `fhir-proxy` enviroment values!
+Make sure to click `Save` to retain the `fhir-proxy` enviroment values.

 <img src="./docs/images/Screenshot_2022-02-16_105208_edit2.png" height="328">

 ## Step 5 - Get an access token from AAD
 Now you will need to get an access token from AAD in order to connect with Azure API for FHIR.
-To obtain an access token via Postman, you will send a ```POST AuthorizeGetToken``` request.
+To obtain an access token via Postman, you will need to send a ```POST AuthorizeGetToken``` request.
 The ```POST AuthorizeGetToken``` request is already configured as part of the FHIR CALLS collection that you imported into Postman (see below).

 <img src="./docs/images/Screenshot_2022-02-16_171631_edit2.png" height="328">

 On clicking ```Send```, you should receive a response like shown below in the **Body** tab.
-The access token itself is automatically saved to the ```bearerToken``` variable in the Postman environment.
+The access token is automatically saved to the ```bearerToken``` variable in the Postman environment.

 ```
 {